jordiqui/Wordfish/docs/cup_season_2025_analysis.md

 1. **Slow starts from preloaded FENs.** The event used random mid-game FENs from `UHO_Lichess_4852_v1.epd`, often with locked pawn structures.
 Wordfish repeatedly spent 0.4–0.7 seconds on the first move of the game to load the correct NNUE (see rounds 1, 2, 3, 5, 8 and 9).
 Opponents playing pure Stockfish code replied in 0.1–0.2 seconds and seized initiative.
-The triple-network handshake (big / small / falcon) appears to resample evaluation caches at move one, costing ≈40% of the allotted bullet time.
+The dual-network handshake (big / small) appears to resample evaluation caches at move one, costing ≈40% of the allotted bullet time.
 2. **Over-aggressive pawn storms without coordination.** In several black games (e.g. vs. ZurgaaPOLY round 1, HypnoS rounds 9 and 216, RapTora round 8) Wordfish pushed the f- and g-pawns before completing development, opening files that the opponent